 This process is repeated thousands of times throughout the spring and summer.
 Yet a single bee produces just a twelfth of a teaspoon of honey in their lifetime – and every ounce is “fundamental” to their hive, according to the The Vegan Society.
 (Notably, it takes the pollination of two million flowers – and around 55,000 miles of bee flights – to produce a single pound of honey.)

 “It is not an individual bee that the honey is feeding but the colony – made up of a queen and about 10,000 worker bees in the winter,” Benjamin explains.

 The weeks and miles of work put in by bees benefits the ecosystem, too.

 “When bees visit the flowers for their food, they transport some of the pollen from the male part to the female part of the flower, allowing it to reproduce seeds and fruits which is why they are so important for agriculture and the ecosystem,” Benjamin says.

 “They pollinate one in every three mouthfuls we eat, as well as nuts, berries, and seeds for birds and mammals in the food chain, and the trees and other vegetation on the planet that sequesters carbon in the atmosphere.”

-A host of fruits and vegetables would not be able to grow without them, claims Professor Johanna Brunet.
-‘Humans depend on plants and plants depend on pollinators.
-A balance must be maintained in order to sustain life on earth and protect human survival and health’, she says.
+Professor Johanne Brunet, of the University of Wisconsin-Madison, shares a similar view.
+“Humans depend on plants and plants depend on pollinators,” Brunet says.
+“A balance must be maintained in order to sustain life on earth and protect human survival and health.”

 “Lack of nutritious food is also a problem because the bees will be transported to one monoculture after another to pollinate – often thousands of miles apart in the US – but it’s not providing them with a healthy diet, so this again will also make them weak.”